 Overview: Grievances and Decision Time Frames This chart is for quick reference only.
 See the rest of this section for more detail.
-Type of Grievance Example HNE will acknowledge within: The Plan will respond within Post-Service (Written) Appeal of a benefit or clinical denial for a service you have already received.
+Type of Grievance HNE will acknowledge within: Post-Service (Written) Appeal of a benefit or clinical denial for a service you have already received.
 5 business days 60 calendar days Expedited Appeal Appeal of a clinical denial for a service that your doctor feels is urgent, or for continued coverage while you are still in the Hospital.
 48 hours 72 hours